maxime-beck/tomcat-maven/README.md

 --war: Add the spcified path (directory or war) as a webapp (if no path has been specified, it will be the root webapp)
 ```

-The JULI logging configuration is optional but makes logging more readable and configurable:
+The JULI logging manager configuration is optional but makes logging more readable and configurable:
 `-Djava.util.logging.manager=org.apache.juli.ClassLoaderLogManager -Djava.util.logging.config.file=conf/logging.properties`
-The default JULI configuration uses `catalina.base`, so specifying it with `-Dcatalina.base=.` is also useful.
+The default JULI configuration uses `catalina.base`, so specifying the system property with `-Dcatalina.base=.` is also useful.

 ## Command line example with a single root webapp